Oklahoma City bus accident lawyer representing injured passengers against transit companies

 6. Keep records of everything.
 Save all medical bills, receipts, pay stubs showing lost wages, and any correspondence from the bus company or insurer.

 7. Contact an Oklahoma City bus accident lawyer.
-The sooner you have legal representation, the sooner we can begin investigating, preserving evidence, and protecting your rights.
+The sooner you have legal representation, the sooner we can begin investigating, preserving evidence, and protecting your rights, particularly the one-year notice deadline if a public bus is involved.

 Why choose Hasbrook & Hasbrook for your bus accident case?

-Hasbrook & Hasbrook is a family-run personal injury firm with deep roots in Oklahoma.
-Clayton T. Hasbrook grew up watching his parents fight for injured Oklahomans and became a lawyer to continue that work.
-When you hire our firm, you get a team that genuinely cares about your outcome, not a billboard factory that treats you like a case number.
+Our firm is a family-run personal injury practice with deep roots in Oklahoma.
+Two generations of Hasbrooks have represented injured Oklahomans, with Clayton T. Hasbrook continuing the work his parents started.
+When you hire the second-generation attorney now leading the practice, you get a lawyer who genuinely cares about your outcome, not a billboard factory that treats you like a case number.

-Our firm has represented people injured in all types of bus accidents across Oklahoma, including EMBARK city bus collisions, school bus accidents, private charter bus wrecks, and Greyhound incidents.
-We also handle cases involving rideshare passengers (Uber, Lyft) who are dropped off at or near bus stops and are struck by buses or other vehicles.
+At our firm, we have represented people injured in all types of bus accidents across Oklahoma, including EMBARK city bus collisions, school bus accidents, private charter bus wrecks, and Greyhound incidents.
+We also handle cases involving rideshare passengers from OKC Uber and OKC Lyft rides who are dropped off at or near bus stops and then struck by buses or other vehicles.
 We know the procedural requirements for claims against government transit agencies, and we have the resources to take on large bus companies and their insurers.

-In our practice, we frequently see bus accident cases where the at-fault party’s insurer tries to blame the injured passenger for not holding onto a handrail or for sitting in the wrong seat.
-We know how to counter these arguments with evidence and legal authority, and we fight to make sure our clients are not shortchanged.
-If your injuries resulted in severe burns or long-term scarring from a bus fire or collision, our burn injury team can assist with those specific damages as well.
+In our practice we frequently see bus accident cases where the at-fault carrier’s insurer tries to blame the injured passenger for not holding onto a handrail or for sitting in the wrong seat.
+We know how to counter these arguments with evidence and legal authority.
+If your injuries resulted in severe burns or long-term scarring from a bus fire or collision, our burn injury practice handles those specific damages as well.

 How do our fees work?

-Hiring a bus accident lawyer at Hasbrook & Hasbrook costs you nothing upfront and nothing out of pocket during your case.
+Hiring a bus accident lawyer at our firm costs you nothing upfront and nothing out of pocket during your case.
 We work on a contingency fee basis: our fee is a percentage of the compensation we recover for you, and if we do not win, you pay nothing.

-Our contingency fee for pre-litigation settlements is 25%, which is significantly lower than the 33% industry standard charged by most personal injury firms in Oklahoma City.
+Our contingency fee for pre-litigation settlements is 25 percent, lower than the 33 percent charged by many personal injury firms in Oklahoma City.
 We advance all case expenses, including filing fees, medical record retrieval, expert witnesses, and court costs, and only recover those costs from your settlement or verdict.

 Frequently asked questions about Oklahoma bus accidents